dhval/tcpmon/README.md

 ### TCPMon

 TCPMon [v1.0](http://ws.apache.org/tcpmon/) was a classic utility for viewing HTTP requests and responses.
-However it is no longer maintained.
-Since the code base has not been updated for a while, it is hard to extend.
+The code base was not maintained for a while, I was surprised to see people still successfully using it for common WS troubleshooting.

 #### Why 2.0